plank/authority/README.markdown

         return $this->Authority->allowed($this->Auth->user('role'));
     }

+Note that for this specific example, we are passing the `role` value for the currently logged in user to `AuthorityComponent::allowed()`.
+In this case, `role` is a string that identifies which group the user belongs to, and the Authority component will return a boolean indicating whether or not that group has access to the current controller/action.
+The use of `$this->Auth->user('role')` is, in the end, arbitrary - you could feed anything you wanted to `AuthorityComponent::allowed()` as long as it is a string.

 You can, of course, add in any additional logic that you may require in the `isAuthorized()` method.
 Moreover, you are also able to override the method in subclasses (optionally calling `parent::isAuthorized()`) to provide more fine-grained authorization control at the controller level.